Git-Markiv/AI-Based-Framework-for-Automated-Industrial-Defect-Detection/README.md

 How to Download?

-Open the file on GitHub.
+1)Open the file on GitHub.
-Click View raw.
+2)Click View raw.
-The raw file will open in your browser.
+3)The raw file will open in your browser.
-Right-click and select Save As to download it.
+4)Right-click and select Save As to download it.
-You can then open the downloaded file locally on your computer.
+5)You can then open the downloaded file locally on your computer.
 ----------------
 # DEFECTAI